 NSIDC requests that users acknowledge use of the EWG Joint U.S.-Russian Sea Ice Atlas, thereby recognizing its funding agencies and broadening awareness of its services.
 Citations in reference lists accompanying published work should state:

 Arctic Climatology Project.
 2000.
 Environmental working group Arctic meteorology and climate atlas.
 Edited by F. Fetterer and V. Radionov.
-Boulder, CO: National Snow and Ice Data Center.
-CD-ROM. http://dx.doi.org/10.7265/N5MS3QNJ
+Boulder, CO: National Snow and Ice Data Center. http://dx.doi.org/10.7265/N5MS3QNJ

 Please send the citation of any publication that uses this data set to NSIDC User Services.